-Los Angeles, CA – July 11, 2018 – Mike Arias has filed a civil lawsuit against the County of Los Angeles and a former public defender who stands accused of sexually assaulting his own client in a Los Angeles County Courthouse in September of 2015.
+Los Angeles, CA – July 11, 2018 – Mike Arias has filed a civil lawsuit against the County of Los Angeles and a public defender who stands accused of sexually assaulting his own client in a Los Angeles County Courthouse in September of 2015.

-Emmanuel Bart-Plange, a former public defender for the County of Los Angeles is a named Defendant, along with the County, and is accused of sexually assaulting his client and then threatening her in order to keep her silent.
+Emmanuel Bart-Plange, a public defender for the County of Los Angeles is a named Defendant, along with the County, and is accused of sexually assaulting his client and then threatening her in order to keep her silent.
 Bart-Plange is accused of assaulting other clients while he was a public defender and the County is accused of failing to take steps to properly investigate the matter and instead just relocated him to a different courthouse.

 On September 20, 2016, Dominga was finally encouraged by her friends to courageously come forward and tell the police what had happened to her.
-However, during this process the detectives and county attorneys interfered with Dominga’s access to justice, telling her not to hire an attorney of her own.
+However, Dominga alleges that during this process the detectives and county attorneys interfered with Dominga’s access to justice, telling her not to hire an attorney of her own.
 Thinking this was the law, she listened to the detective and county attorney.

 The County and Bart-Plange have filed demurrers in an attempt to have the claims dismissed, arguing that the claims were not timely filed.
 Mr. Arias argues that due to the County’s attempted coverup, the statute of limitations doesn’t apply as suggested by the defense.
 The case is Dominga A. v.
 County of Los Angeles, Emmanuel Bart-Plange, Los Angeles Superior Court, Case No. BC682446.